wcasper/math107spring2022/_worksheets/ws5/ws5.md

 For still others, the particle will linger near the origin for a long period of time.

 Remember, the distance from the origin is given by the modulus (absolute value) $$\lvert z\rvert$$ of a complex number $$z$$, so we are really asking whether $$\lvert z\rvert$$ starts to blow up or remains small.
 Initial points where $$\lvert z\rvert$$ blows up are called **unstable**.
-This inspires the following interesting and difficult question.

-**Tough Problem:** Can we try to determine which initial points are **unstable**?
-How long does it take these points to blow up?

-As a first swipe at this, let's consider a point to have **blown up** when $$\lvert z_n\rvert > 2000.$$  We can consider the number of steps it takes a point to blow up as a measure of its stability.
-The more stable the point, the longer it takes to blow up!

 The most stable points of all are **fixed points** satisfying the property that $$z_n = z_0$$ for all $$n$$.
 These are points which don't move as time goes on.

 **Question:** Find the fixed points of the discrete dynamical system described above.
 Their value will depend on the value of $$c$$.
 [Hint: think about the quadratic formula!]

 ### Part 3
+In general, we would like to understand the behavior of points over time based on their initial positions.

+**Big Goal:** Can we try to determine which initial points are **unstable**?
+How long does it take unstable points to blow up?

+As a first swipe at this, let's consider a point to have **blown up** when $$\lvert z_n\rvert > 2000.$$  We can consider the number of steps it takes a point to blow up as a measure of its stability.
+The more stable the point, the longer it takes to blow up!

 To explore our measurement of the stability of points, we first want to make a matrix whose values are complex numbers in an evenly spaced grid in the complex plane.
 We will focus on the a square in the complex plane where $$-1.5\leq \text{Re}(z)\leq 1.5$$ and $$-1.5\leq \text{Im}(z)\leq 1.5$$.
 To do this, we can use the *meshgrid* command.